- Safeguarding information

-Safeguarding is everybody's business and all Trust staff have a responsibility and duty of care to safeguard children and adults.
+Safeguarding is everybody's business and all Trust staff have a duty of care to safeguard children and adults.

 The Trust’s Safeguarding Children Team offer advice, support and training for all staff on matters of safeguarding.
 Our aims are to provide accessible, quality, county-wide safeguarding support, supervision and training for all staff working with children and families in the Trust.
 We also ensure national recommendations and guidance for good practice, and that the Northamptonshire Safeguarding Children Board (NSCB) recommendations are implemented and complied with.
-We identify and recommend innovative service changes ensuring lessons learnt are embedded in clinical practice.
+We identify and recommend service changes ensuring lessons learnt are put into clinical practice.

 Whether you work with adults or not, any member of staff (clinical or non-clinical) has a duty of care to report their concerns to the correct authority within agreed timescales.
 Vulnerable adults are people aged 18 or over who may be in need of care services by reason of mental health or other disability, age or illness, or who may be experiencing abuse or neglect and may not be able to protect themselves from harm.
 Adults with aspects of learning, physical or sensory disability, mental health problems, dementia, acquired brain injury, drug or alcohol issues and some types of physical illness, as well as older people are more vulnerable.

 Northamptonshire County Council (NCC) is the lead authority for Northamptonshire, however the Trust have a Safeguarding Adults Team who can advise staff during office hours on what to do if they suspect that abuse is occurring.
 Members of the public can also raise concerns direct with NCC or use the online form on the NCC website.
 The Northamptonshire Safeguarding Adults Board (NSAB) and its members work in partnership to provide strategic leadership for effective local adult safeguarding arrangements.

 The categories of abuse for children and adults are: